What are installed authoring tools?

-Captivate 9 is Adobe’s offering in the world of eLearning authoring tools, and is billed as ‘end-to-end design creation’.
+Captivate 9 is Adobe’s offering to the world of eLearning authoring tools, and is billed as ‘end-to-end design creation’.

 Like Storyline 2, Captivate 9 provides dynamic PowerPoint importing options, and is also compatible with the entire Adobe Creative suite.
-If you’re familiar with the Adobe layout, Captivate 9 should feel somewhat intuitive to you.
-Flexible content creation with multiple authors, something Storyline 2 doesn’t provide.
+If you’re familiar with the Adobe layout, Captivate 9 should feel somewhat intuitive to you—flexible content creation with multiple authors is something Storyline 2 just doesn’t provide.
 Inbuilt previews make it easy to see how your project will integrate with a range of SCORM-compliant LMS’.